 Speaking and Teaching Engagements

-- The International Center for Journalists — Taught Multimedia Storytelling and Harnessing Social Media for Reporting and Engagement to participants in US-Pakistan Professional Partnership in Journalism.
+- The International Center for Journalists — Taught personal syllabus: Multimedia Storytelling and Harnessing Social Media for Reporting and Engagement to International Reporting Fellows and participants in US-Pakistan Professional Partnership in Journalism.

 - WAM!
 (Women Action Media) — Spoke about the challenges of international reporting.